 Instructions

-- Pour the whisked dry ingredients on top of the wet ingredients.
+- Pour the whisked dry ingredients on top of the wet ingredients, ensuring an even layer.

-- Dump the yeast on top of the dry ingredients.
-Close the cover and press the button.
-My bread machine has a gluten free setting.
+- Dump the 2 teaspoons active dry yeast (1 packet) on top of the dry ingredients.
+Close the lid, select the gluten-free setting, and press start.
+If your bread machine has no gluten-free cycle, refer to my notes below.

 - If your bread machine has this setting, use it.
 After 5 minutes, take a soft rubber spatula and press the flour down from the sides.
 This tip will help prevent unmixed flour pockets on the side of your bread.

-- Remove the bread from the bread machine when it is done.
-I gently slide my bread out of the pan and place it on a cooling rack.
-This helps prevent your bread from cooking longer in the hot pan.
+- When the cycle ends, let the bread sit in the pan for 5 minutes.
+Gently slide the bread out of the pan and place it on a cooling rack.
+This prevents the bread from overcooking and drying out from the residual heat in the bread pan.

 - The only downside to using a bread machine is the little paddle comes off into your bread.
 The bread stays hot for some time so I highly recommend you using tweezers or these pointed tongs to remove the paddle.
 It is easier to remove when the bread is hot.